ItzDc02/Time-it/README.md

-This README file provides an overview of your project, installation instructions, and other relevant information.
-Feel free to customize it further based on your project's specific requirements and features.
+This README file provides an overview of the project, installation instructions, and other relevant information.

 # Virtual Time Capsule